 The Media Player app on your PS4 can play stuff that's being shared from a PC in your house.

-So your PS4 can see your films, TV shows and other bits from your PC, we first have to set up the PC so that it acts as a 'media server'.
+So your PS4 can see your films, TV shows and other bits from your PC, you'll have to set up the PC first, so that it acts as a 'media server'.

 The simplest way of doing this is through a program called Universal Media Server(UMS), which shares your files across your home network, and lets the PS4 see them, and play them on your TV.